You may have a business idea, but think it’s just a dream that can’t be realized. Not true!

 Udemy founders Eren Bali, Oktay Caglar, and Gagan Biyani launched the platform in 2010.

-It was small at first, a side hustle because they couldn’t raise any venture capital and they were starting with very few online courses.
+It was small at first, a side hustle because they couldn’t raise any venture capital, and they were starting with very few online courses.
 Students and instructors, however, saw the value of online education even though investors didn’t.
-It grew quickly to have over 2000 courses and 10,000 users in just a few months.
+It grew quickly, reaching over 2,000 courses and 10,000 users in just a few months.

 That’s when investors took notice, and Udemy took off.
-Today it has over 185,000 courses and more than 49 million students.
-In 2021, Udemy went public and is worth $3.25 billion.
-In its early days, the Udemy founders were rejected by investors 30 times, so they are a great story of never giving up!
+Today it has over 185,000 courses and moremore than 49 million students.
+In 2021, Udemy went public and is now valued at $3.25 billion.
+In its early days, the Udemy founders were rejected by investors 30 times, making them a great example of perseverance!

 PayPal

-PayPal was founded in 1998 by Max Levchin, Peter Thiel, Luke Nosek, and Ken Howrey as Confinity, a money transfer service.
-PayPal now operates as a payment processor for online vendors, auction sites, and other commercial users, for which it charges a fee.
+PayPal was founded in 1998 by Max Levchin, Peter Thiel, Luke Nosek, and Ken Howery as Confinity, a money transfer service.
+PayPal now operates as a payment processor for online vendors, auction sites, and other commercial users, charging a fee.

-In the beginning stages of PayPal, the founders were looking to make the site go viral, so for each sign-up, they put $10 in each user’s account and paid an additional $10 for each referral to the site.
+In PayPal's early stages, the founders aimed to drive viral growth, so they credited $10 to each user’s account and paid an additional $10 for each referral.

-Then, they got a deal with eBay to help users complete purchase transactions online.
+Then they reached a deal with eBay to help users complete online purchases.
 After growing to 200 million users, PayPal went public in 2002.
-A year later it was bought by eBay for $1.5 billion.
+A year later, eBay acquired it for $1.5 billion.

 The company is now worth more than $120 billion and has nearly 400 million users.
 POWR offers a POWR PayPal Button app for small businesses.